Who are we?

 Structure and Governance

-3. Maximum transparency in decision-making processes.
+3. Maximum transparency in all decision-making processes.

 Governance and Participation Bodies

-1. ISCIII Steering and Monitoring Committee for Platforms supporting R&D&I in Biomedicine and Health Sciences.
-Pending establishment.
+1. ISCIII Steering and Monitoring Committee for Platforms Supporting R&D&I in Biomedicine and Health Sciences: Pending establishment.

-2. General Assembly (GA): composed of the principal investigators of the different UICs and members of the Coordination Team.
+2. General Assembly (GA): Composed of the principal investigators of the different UICs and members of the Coordination Team.

-3. Steering Committee (SC): chaired by the Platform Coordinator and composed of the sub-coordinators plus six representatives from the UICs elected by the GA.
+3. Steering Committee (SC): Chaired by the Platform Coordinator and composed of the Sub-Coordinators plus six representatives from the UICs elected by the GA.

 Platform Coordination (PC)

-3. Technical Secretariat: Provides strategic support in managing available human and technological resources to implement decisions made by the Governance Bodies.
+3. Technical Secretariat: Provides strategic support in managing available human and technological resources to implement decisions made by the governance bodies.

 Management and Activity Monitoring Bodies